MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/index.md

 ---
 author: BryceHo
-description: Overview of converting and optimizing 3D models to use with the Dynamics 365 Import Tool (Preview).
+description: Overview of converting and optimizing 3D models to use with Dynamics 365 Import Tool (Preview).
 ms.author: BryceHo
 ms.date: 04/24/2019
 ms.service: crm-online
 ms.topic: overview
-title: Overview of converting and optimizing 3D models to use with the Dynamics 365 Import Tool (Preview). ms.reviewer: v-brycho
+title: Overview of converting and optimizing 3D models to use with Dynamics 365 Import Tool (Preview). ms.reviewer: v-brycho
 ---

 # Overview of Dynamics 365 Import Tool (Preview)

-If you’re using Dynamics 365 mixed-reality applications, you might want to import your own 3D models ([CAD](https://en.wikipedia.org/wiki/Computer-aided_design) models) into the applications.
-This guide shows you how to prepare your 3D models for use with Dynamics 365 mixed-reality applications using a combination of third-party tools and the Microsoft Dynamics 365 Import Tool (Preview).
+If you’re using Microsoft Dynamics 365 mixed-reality applications, you might want to import your own 3D models ([CAD](https://en.wikipedia.org/wiki/Computer-aided_design) models) into the applications.
+This guide shows you how to prepare your 3D models for use with Dynamics 365 mixed-reality applications using a combination of third-party tools and Dynamics 365 Import Tool (Preview).

 ## glTF and GLB file formats
-All geometry in the Dynamics 365 mixed-reality applications uses the Khronos Group glTF file format.
+All geometry in Dynamics 365 mixed-reality applications uses the Khronos Group glTF file format.
 This royalty-free specification minimizes both the size of 3D models and the run-time processing needed to unpack and use those models.
 The GLB format is the binary version of .glTF version 2.0, which can include textures.

 <!--note from editor: I removed the TM bug from "glTF" because we typicvally don't include them.
 Guidance from CELA website: "Bug and footnote third party trademarks ONLY when Microsoft is contractually obligated to do so."
 Do you know if this is a case where MS is obligated by contract?     -->